Oil and gas industry in the United Kingdom: Production

 In 2008, the UK was the 14th largest oil and gas producer in the world (10th largest gas producer and 19th largest oil producer).
 In Europe the UK is second only to Norway in oil and gas production.
 As of 2024 crude oil and condensate production declined to 630,000 barrels per day.
 As per NSTA projection, crude oil and condensate production is on track to decline to 420,000 barrels per day by 2030.
 1500 oil wells will come up for decommissioning between 2026 and 2030.

 Oil and gas production from the UK sector of the North Sea peaked in 1999, but the UK remains a substantial producer today.
 Over the last four decades, 39 billion BOE have been extracted on the UK Continental Shelf (UKCS).
 In 2008, the combined production of oil and gas was 1 billion BOE (549 Moilbbl of oil and 68 billion cubic metres of gas).
 This represented a fall of 5% compared with 2007 (6% oil and 3% gas), a slight improvement on the decline rate in 2002-2007 which averaged 7.5% per annum.

 Role in supplying energy to the UK

 As of 2008, just over three-quarters of the UK's primary energy demand was met by oil and gas.
 In 2008, oil produced on the UKCS satisfied almost all domestic consumption (97%) while gas produced in the UK met about three quarters of demand.
 In 2020, it is estimated that 70% of primary energy consumed in the UK will still come from oil and gas, even upon achievement of the government's target to source 20% of energy from renewable sources.
 This will be a combination of oil and gas produced domestically and imports.
-The UKCS has the potential to satisfy 40% of the UK's oil and gas demand in 2020, if investment is sustained.
+In 2008, the UKCS was estimated to have the potential to satisfy 40% of the UK's oil and gas demand in 2020, if investment was sustained.